HMAS Bathurst (I)

 HMAS Bathurst (I) was the first of sixty Australian Minesweepers (commonly known as corvettes) built during World War II in Australian shipyards as part of the Commonwealth Government's wartime shipbuilding programme.
 Twenty (including Bathurst (I)) were built on Admiralty order but manned and commissioned by the Royal Australian Navy.
 Thirty-six were built for the Royal Australian Navy and four for the Royal Indian Navy.

-Bathurst (I) was commissioned at Sydney on 6 December 1940 under the command of LCDR A.V.
+Bathurst (I) was launched on 1 August 1940 and commissioned at Sydney on 6 December that year under the command of Lieutenant Commander A.V.
 Bunyan RANR(S).

 Bathurst (I) began her career in January 1941 as a unit of the 21st Minesweeping Flotilla (RAN), operating on the east Australian coast.
 In March 1941 she left Australian waters for Malaya, where she operated as a patrol vessel based on Singapore until 26 May 1941.